forkiesassds/MCGalaxy-Stuff/README.md

-# veryuninfishedserver-plugins-and-cmds
+# MCGalaxy-Stuff
-plugins and commands for the very unfinished server, also includes forked versions of popular plugins and commands.
+plugins and commands for the MCGalaxy server software, also includes forked versions of popular plugins and commands.

 ## CmdDecide.cs
 Command for deciding on things, originally came from The Build, but this version has different wording.